Gracie Elvin said it:

 So this is my good civic duty to anyone in Adelaide reading this (and I fucking know there’s at least a couple of you):

-Sarah-Jane is coming to Adelaide to perform in two festivals.
+S.J is coming to Adelaide to perform in two festivals.
 At the same time.
-That’s how Metal she is.
-She’s premiering a 6-hour performance art / noise installation called Stone Tape Theory which is a very Metal name.
-(She might even wear corpse paint and possibly mix amphetamines into the smoke machines, though that idea’s a little up in the air (“No, Frances.
+That’s how Metal they is.
+They’re premiering a 6-hour performance art / noise installation called Stone Tape Theory which is a very Metal name.
+(They might even wear corpse paint and possibly mix amphetamines into the smoke machines, though that idea’s a little up in the air (“No, Frances.
 No, I won’t be doing that.”)).
-She’s performing in Near and Far, put on by PADA, the Performance & Art Development Agency, and in Tarnanthi, the festival of contemporary Aboriginal and Torres Strait Islander art.
+They’re performing in Near and Far, put on by PADA, the Performance & Art Development Agency, and in Tarnanthi, the festival of contemporary Aboriginal and Torres Strait Islander art.
 Fuck sometimes I miss the shit out of Adelaide.
 It’s the only city I’ve lived in where 100% of artists go to every fucking thing on in every festival (cos it’s hella boring the rest of the year), and the festivals kick arse.

 Oh yeah, and that’s on in Queen’s Theatre, 16-20 October 5-11pm.